-Neda Nobari Foundation (NNF) has made a few changes to our grant-making protocol in 2017.
+Neda Nobari Foundation (NNF) has made a few changes to our grant-making protocol in 2019.

+(1) We’re going local.
 As some of you may know, NNF relocated to the San Francisco Bay Area in 2014.
 Since then, we’ve become increasingly involved in our local community here, partnering with nonprofit organizations across the Bay Area and California, at large, to leverage our dollars towards a vision of greater distributive justice, here in our own backyards.

-In 2017, we’re asking prospective grantees to propose project-based funding or general operating support that stays local here in our home state of California.
+In 2019, we’re asking prospective grantees to propose project-based funding or general operating support that stays local here in our home state of California.

+(2) We’re keeping it simple.
 Each year, NNF distributes between 40-60 grants across our philanthropic focus areas.
 These grants range from one-time, flash funding projects to long-term, multi-year commitments.
 They serve to jumpstart great ideas, as well as assure longevity to initiatives that need working room to grow.
 From the diversity of grants in our foundation we recognize that many projects thrive when they initiate and grow up from a thoughtful, well-designed grant request.

 2.)
 An estimated timeline and budget for your initiative seeking funding.

 Due to the high number of requests, paired with an extremely focused grant budget, applications cannot be reviewed through personal email requests.
-Please adhere to our online application instructions to ensure a thorough, democratic review of all proposals
+Please adhere to our online application instructions to ensure a thorough, democratic review of all proposals.